qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.8.x.md

 We optimized our search to improve throughput by a factor of 16.

-We set up test benchmarks in our [Sparse vectors benchmark](https://github.com/qdrant/sparse-vectors-benchmark) repository.
-For our benchmarks, we ran the full query dataset againt a system with 8 CPUs.
+This is based on our test benchmarks in this [Sparse vectors benchmark](https://github.com/qdrant/sparse-vectors-benchmark) repository.
+For those benchmarks, we ran the full query dataset againt a system with 8 CPUs.

 <!-- Not sure if we need the details of how we created the test collection -->